-Waiver-Online Incomplete Grade Policy Exception
+Waiver-Incomplete Grade Policy Exception (Online Only)

 Students enrolled in the online modality will not be allowed to register for additional course(s) or subsequent terms until the incomplete course(s) have been completed.
-However, a waiver to this policy may be granted by the University Registrar, Associate Registrar for Online

-Learning or designee, if all of the following condition have been met:
+However, a waiver to this policy may be granted by the University Registrar, Associate Registrar for Online Learning or designee, if all of the following condition have been met:

-If the student is in an undergraduate program, they must have a cumulative grade point average (CGPA) of 2.5 or higher.

-If the student is in a master's program, they must have a cumulative grade point average (CGPA) of 3.5 or higher.

-The student must have completed 75% or more of the required coursework (i.e.: quizzes, assessments, homework, papers, tests, presentations, etc.) in the online term where the incomplete has been requested, and some work must be completed in Units 6.
-7, or 8.

-The course extension requested is less than 30 calendar days following the end of the online term in which the incomplete grade is being requested.
-The student must be meeting all standards set forth by the University's Satisfactory Academic Progression (SAP) policy.

-The student must not be on academic warning or academic probation during the online term of request or subsequent term.

-The student must have all "official" transcripts on file with the Registrar's Office.

-If the student is in an undergraduate program, the student may not register or be enrolled in more than 3.0 semester hours of course work in the subsequent term.
-The student's financial aid will be revised to reflect the half-time status for the subsequent term.
-If the student is in a graduate program, the student may not register or be enrolled in more than 3.0 semester hours of course in the subsequent term.
+- If the student is in an undergraduate program, they must have a cumulative grade point average (CGPA) of 2.5 or higher. - If the student is in a master's program, they must have a cumulative grade point average (CGPA) of 3.5 or higher. - The student must have completed 75% or more of the required coursework (i.e.: quizzes, assessments, homework, papers, tests, presentations, etc.) in the online term where the incomplete has been requested, and some work must be completed in Units 6, 7, or 8. - The course extension requested is less than 30 calendar days following the end of the online term in which the incomplete grade is being requested. - The student must be meeting all standards set forth by the University's Satisfactory Academic Progression (SAP) policy. - The student must not be on academic warning or academic probation during the online term of request or subsequent term. - The student must have all "official" transcripts on file with the Registrar's Office. - If the student is in an undergraduate program, the student may not register or be enrolled in more than 3.0 semester hours of course work in the subsequent term.
+The student's financial aid will be revised to reflect the half-time status for the subsequent term. - If the student is in a graduate program, the student may not register or be enrolled in more than 3.0 semester hours of course in the subsequent term.
 The student's financial aid will be revised to reflect the status for the subsequent term.

+If it is apparent that a student is not profiting from the Incomplete Exception, the Vice President for Academic Affairs may dismiss a student without any waiting period.